 The Cactus and Succulent Society of Southern Nevada (CSSSN) was organized in July 1976, and became incorporated as a nonprofit corporation in November, 1977.

-The club began with a few interested people, but developed into one of the largest garden clubs in the Nevada State Federation of Garden Clubs.
+The club began with a few interested people, but developed at one time into one of the largest garden clubs in the Nevada State Federation of Garden Clubs.
 We are here on the web at www.csssn.org.
-We are listed on websites of several affiliated organizations including the Cactus and Succulent Society of America.
-A complete list of CSSA affiliates can be found at affiliates.cssainc.org.
+We are listed on websites of several affiliated organizations including the Cactus and Succulent Society of America of which we are also an affiliate.
+A complete list of CSSA affiliates can be found at http://cssainc.com/index.php/affiliates/ .

 Today the CSSSN continues to promote better understanding and appreciation of cactus and succulents.
 We encourage conservation of water through planting desert adapted species; foster the conservation of desert plants through awareness and education; share in the responsibility for the preservation of succulent plants by supporting research; enjoy cactus and succulents and the company of all our thorny friends.

 Our U.S. mail address as of October 2015 is: